whole-tale/wt-design-docs/users_guide/publishing.rst

 Zenodo
 ^^^^^^
 Zenodo is a general purpose data repository that's run by CERN.
 Zenodo allows for Tales up to 50gb and can mint DOIs.
+Zenodo also offers the ability to version data submissions, which is supported in Whole Tale's system.

+Before publishing to production servers, it's recommended to first publish the Tale to a sandbox repository.

 Publishing Your Tale
 --------------------